thesecretsauce67420/Steam2DiscordRelay/README.md

 5. Get the bot into the server
 6. Copy the channel id of the channel you want the relay to listen to and paste it into config.json
 7. Profit once again!!
+## TODO!!!
+1. You need epsteam kneeguard off on the acc (steam guard), bot doesnt have support yet